abogdanova/SwarmGE/README.md

 The original version of PonyGE (https://github.com/jmmcd/ponyge) was originally designed to be a small single-file implementation of GE.
 However, over time this has grown to a stage where a more formal structured approach was needed.
 This has led to the development of PonyGE2 (https://github.com/jmmcd/ponyge2), presented here.

-PonyGE2 has been published and been made freely available on arXiv at:
+A technical paper describing PonyGE2 has been published and been made freely available on arXiv at:

 https://arxiv.org/abs/1703.08535